SewIY-Resources/Education-Kit/README.md

 SCK        ->   SCK<br />
 GND          -> GND<br />

-After it is wired go to the Arduino IDE.
+After it is wired open the Arduino IDE.
 Under Tool -> Board select ATtiny microcontrollers.
-The under Tools -> Processor select ATTiny85.
+Then under Tools -> Processor select ATTiny85.
 Following the same step do Tools -> Clock select internal 16 MHz.
-Finally to set the IDE into the correct programming mode select Tools -> Programmer select USBtinyISP.
+Finally, to set the IDE into the correct programming mode select Tools -> Programmer select USBtinyISP.
 Then you are ready to upload code.
 Download the code above and upload it to your SewIY Educational Kit.